-Unlike the other beams mentioned above, a 8’ gymnastics beam offers the same feel to workout beams used at the gym and is a much safer choice than an elevated beam.
-For safety reasons, a high beam is not recommended for home use unless you also have safety mats.
+Unlike the other beams mentioned above, an 8’ gymnastics beam offers the same feel to workout beams used at the gym and is a much safer choice than an elevated beam.
+A high beam is not recommended for home use unless you also have safety mats.

 Inspire your gymnast to become a beam queen by buying an at-home gymnastics beam today.
 With a variety of beams to choose from, you can certainly find the gym equipment that matches your athlete’s needs and is also easy to use in your home.

-If you already have one at home, would you like to share with us what kind of beam you use and how your little gymnast use it?
+If you already have one at home, would you like to share with us what kind of beam you use and how your little gymnast uses it?